 All the data and reports from the Barcelona campaign can be found on their website.

 What’s next?
 Arrels continues to advocate for further change in the city through projects such as the Homelessness Guide to Barcelona, a dedicated new legal team and a local political advocacy strategy.
+They will be publishing their most recent Connections Week report soon.

 *Links in Catalan can be translated through Google Translate.